Teacher Practical Guidance:

 Storytelling: is the act of portraying real or fictitious events through narrative, sometimes enhanced with improvisation, theatrics, or embellishment.
 Serves as a means of entertainment, education, cultural preservation, or instilling moral values.
 Includes crucial elements such as plot, characters, and narrative point of view.

 Storytelling serves as a powerful tool for communication across cultures and throughout history.
 It can entertain, educate, and inspire audiences by making complex ideas accessible and relatable.
 The interactive nature of storytelling allows both storyteller and listener to engage in a shared experience that can foster understanding and empathy.
-Reference Link
+Link

 DATA